ritikgshah/SpectraLift/README.md

 # SpectraLift: Physics-Guided Spectral-Inversion Network for Hyperspectral Image Super-Resolution
 Authors: Ritik Shah, Marco Duarte

+The paper can be accessed at this link: https://arxiv.org/pdf/2507.13339

 Welcome to the official implementation of SpectraLift.
-This repository accompanies our research paper and includes code, notebooks, data outputs, and environment files used for experimentation and analysis
+This repository accompanies our research paper and includes code, notebooks, data outputs, and environment files used for experimentation and analysis.

 ## Repository Contents:
 - CSV files with metrics